ArduPilot/ardupilot_wiki/plane/source/docs/guide-esc-calibration.rst

 First, make sure that the correct ESC protocol has been setup.
 Find your ESC(s) type under :ref:`common-escs-and-motors`, and follow its configuration information.

 Planes using a traditional PWM controlled ESC (electronic speed controller) for motor output will likely need to be calibrated.
+If you are using a digital esc protocol like DShot or are using CAN ESCs then you don't need to calibrate them.

 .. warning:: Remove the propeller from your aircraft before
              starting ESC calibration